viniciusarruda/viniciusarruda.github.io/_posts/blog/2017-08-21-cellular-automata.md

 Here are the links to download a simple code in C that generate the two-dimensional cellular automaton with the Game of Life’s rule.

-The link below is a code to generate a file with a grid, and you have to modify it by replacing the dashes with zeros  where you want.
+[Here](https://github.com/viniciusarruda/cellular-automata/blob/master/generate_output_grid.c) is a code to generate a file with a grid, and you have to modify it by replacing the dashes with zeros  where you want.
 The dash is a dead cell and zero, is an alive cell.
-This file will be the first generation of Game of Life and will be given as input to other program[*1].
+This file will be the first generation of Game of Life and will be given as input to other program.

-The link below is a simple code to a program[1] that receives as input a file with the start grid and the dimension of a grid.
+[Here](https://github.com/viniciusarruda/cellular-automata/blob/master/two_dimensional.c) is a simple code to a program that receives as input a file with the start grid and the dimension of a grid.
 Note: To work , the dimension given to the program above have to be the same that this program.